 How to Prevent Rust in Coolant From Forming?

 Since you know how rust is formed in the coolant, you will likely figure out some practical ways to keep it from occurring.
-Either way, we have some steps that will keep the cooling system running at optimal levels.
+Either way, I have some steps that will keep the cooling system running at optimal levels.

 - Check coolant levels frequently.
 If it needs to be topped off, fill it with the appropriate fluid.